tweag/python-monorepo-example/2017-08-10-linear-types-packed-data.md

   ```
   where the blank cells contain garbage

-You will have noticed that these are precisely the invariant that
+You will have noticed that these are precisely the invariants that
 linear types afford!
 An added bonus is that linear types make our
 arrays observationally pure, so no need for, say, the `ST` monad.